AlfredoZermini/IEEE_TASLP_submission_121222/README.md

 for each model.
 The syntaxt was adapted to the pre-trained files thus, in case you wish to run your own trained models, you will need to modify it accordingly.

-To plot the results for four metrics, run
+To plot the results for the four metrics, run

       python plot_metrics_allnet.py B_format train 12BB01 12BB01 ['theta','MV'] '' 'newnorm'

-To generate the results for the word accuracy, run
+To generate the results for the speech recognition accuracy, run

       python evaluate_sr.py B_format train 12BB01 12BB01 ['theta','MV'] '' 'newnorm'